March is SUDC Awareness Month

 Here’s how you can help:

-📍 Ask local businesses, libraries, city halls, schools, & police/fire stations to light up their buildings.
+📍 Ask local businesses, libraries, city halls, schools, & police/fire stations to light their buildings in blue and gold.

-🏠 Illuminate your own home in blue and yellow to show your support.
+🏠 Illuminate your own home in blue and gold to show your support.

 📸 Post photos, use #ShineALightOnSUDC, tag @SUDCFoundation, and help us reach our 500 social shares goal!

-Together, we can create a brighter future and raise vital awareness.
-For more info, please contact Ghazala Siddiqui, Community Education & Outreach Coordinator at: ghazala@sudc.org
+For more info, please contact Ghazala Siddiqui, Community Education & Outreach Coordinator at: [email protected].

 Honor the memory of an SUDC child by raising kindness, hope, and compassion.
 Every act—big or small—makes a difference and brings light to others.